He Flew Again

 Onset of winter and it flew to warmer climes

-With a sad heart I wait for his return
+With a sad heart I await his return

 The garden is overgrown and deserted